fzachary/bamazon/README.md

 To run Bamazon, you will need to install both [MySQL](https://dev.mysql.com/doc/refman/5.6/en/installing.html) and [Node.js](https://nodejs.org/en/download/).

 ### MySQL Database Setup
-Once you have MySQL installed, you will be able to create the *Bamazon* database and the *products* table using the SQL file [bamazon.sql](bamazon.sql), located in this repository.
+Once MySQL is installed, you will be able to create the *Bamazon* database and the *products* table using the SQL file [bamazon.sql](bamazon.sql) located in this repository.
 Run this code inside your MySQL client (e.g. [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)) to create and populate the database.
 You will then be ready to proceed with running the Bamazon customer interface.

 ### Running Bamazon
 Once you have the database set up, run these commands in the command line: